Conflict of Interest Registry

 A registry of written disclosures of interest as of January 1, 2019:

-as my husband is the President and CEO of the Hamilton Community Foundation
+my husband is the President and CEO of Hamilton Community Foundation which provides financial support for the properties listed

 Frequently Asked Questions